9 Tromsø Museums to Visit (When the Weather Lets You Down!)

 Website: https://en.uit.no/tmu/polarmuseet/

-The Polar Museum (Polarmuseet) is one of the most visited Tromso museums and it is one that Aram checked out on our last trip while I was doing something different!
+The Polar Museum (Polarmuseet) is one of the most visited Tromsø museums and it is one that I visit every time I am in Tromsø (sometimes multiple times, as I have an interest in Arctic exploration).

-The museum is run by the University of Tromso as part of a network of a few museums on this list (MS Polstjerna and the Botanical Garden).
+The museum is run by the University of Tromsø as part of a network of a few museums on this list (MS Polstjerna and the Botanical Garden).

 One reason this museum is worth visiting is that it is centrally located and easy to find!
 It is literally right on the harbor!